What Is Equanimity in Buddhism? How to Stay Present Without Shutting Down

 Compassion without equanimity is a one-way valve.
 You absorb everyone else's suffering and have no mechanism for processing it.
 Therapists know this.
 Nurses know this.
 Anyone who has spent years as "the strong friend" knows this.
 You eventually hit a wall where you cannot feel anything for anyone, including yourself.
 The clinical term is compassion fatigue.
 Buddhism would say the problem was never compassion itself.
 The problem was compassion without a foundation.

 Equanimity is that foundation.
 It allows you to be present with suffering, yours or someone else's, without drowning in it.
 Think of a lifeguard.
 A lifeguard who panics and jumps into the riptide with the drowning person saves nobody.
 A lifeguard who stays grounded, assesses the situation, then acts with precision saves lives.
-Equanimity is the ground the lifeguard stands on.
+Equanimity is the ground that makes compassion sustainable.

 If you have spent any time with Stoic philosophy, equanimity might sound familiar.
 The Stoics pursued ataraxia, a state of undisturbed tranquility.
 Marcus Aurelius wrote extensively about meeting adversity without emotional turbulence.
 Epictetus taught that suffering comes not from events but from our judgments about them.
 The overlap with Buddhism is real.